accounting automation

 • Review your internal controls weekly to ensure nothing is slipping through the cracks.

-• Automatically check for false or overstated expenses, duplicates, or unusual employee spending activity by investing in intelligent expense management software like Fyle.
+• Automatically check for false or overstated expenses, duplicates, or unusual employee spending activity by investing in an expense management software.

 With another month of business under your belt, it's time to close the monthly books.
 Use this monthly accounting checklist to help keep you on track: